SeaconLogistics/Seacon-API/index.md

 Seacon follows the following steps when connecting new Customers to our systems.

-1. The Integration Engineer will discuss the Customer ans Seacon requirements for data trasnfer.
+1. The Integration Engineer will discuss the Customer ans Seacon requirements for data transfer, focussing on what data is to be exchanged, and what fields are required. (requirements for each type are documented below)
-1. ???
 1. Both the Customer and Seacon firewalls need to be configured to allow the required connections.
 1. once the fireawll changes have been implemented the connection can be tested using the [Seacon Echo Service](#seacon-echo-service)
 1. after the connection has been tested we can test the integration with the webservice, Seacon has a test enviroment available where message may be tested without generating production orders.